Supreme Court Asked To Decide If Trump Has Immunity From Prosecution - UrduPoint

 Trump was indicted in August for seeking to upend the results of the November 2020 election won by Democrat Joe Biden in a concerted effort that led to the violent January 6, 2021 attack by his supporters on the US Capitol.

-The former president is also accused of seeking to disenfranchise American voters with his repeated false claims he won the election.
+The former president is accused of seeking to disenfranchise American voters with his false claims he won the election.

 Trump was impeached by the Democratic-majority House of Representatives for "incitement of insurrection" following the attack on the Capitol but was acquitted by the Senate.